 What time of year your campaign is running: Time of year is the topic we’ll be doing a deep dive into today.
 Peak holiday season coincides with peak ad-buying season.
 This makes sense—more companies want their brand top-of-mind when people are looking to buy gifts or choose a restaurant for a holiday get-together.
 And of course, greater demand means higher CPM costs.

-The demand for ad inventory skyrockets during the last couple months of the year, especially during the four-day period between Black Friday and Cyber Monday; companies, on average, spend 25% of their yearly marketing budget within the four days from Black Friday to Cyber Monday.
+The demand for ad inventory skyrockets during the last couple months of the year, especially during the four-day period between Black Friday and Cyber Monday; companies, on average, spend 25% of their yearly marketing budget within the four days from Black Friday to Cyber Monday, according to Software Advice.